osemeke/event-driven-design-playground/README.md

 # Event Driven Design Playground
 How to use different technologies achieve a event publish subscriber system

-## How to leverage the following technologies in a publish subscriber system
+## Leverage on the following technologies
 - Delegates
 - Events
 - Mediator